 Map:

-Comprehensive information about the Ötztal Valley, where the Ötzi Village is located, can be found in the detailed article we prepared about this wonderful region.
+The detailed article we prepared about this wonderful region provides comprehensive information about the Ötztal Valley, where the Ötzi Village is located.
 The article includes recommended attractions in the valley and useful information for planning your trip to this area.
 Click to read about the Ötztal Valley.